MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics-365-assistant-app-teams.md

 ---
-title: "Introduction to Dynamics 365 assistant app for Teams | MicrosoftDocs"
+title: "Introduction to Dynamics 365 assistant app for Teams in Dynamics 365 Sales | MicrosoftDocs"
 description: "Introduction to Dynamics 365 assistant app for Teams"
 keywords: " "
 ms.date: 11/01/2019